-Crispy Baked Tofu is our absolute go-to favorite recipe for tofu!
+Baked Tofu with Cornstarch is our absolute go-to favorite recipe for tofu!
 We have it at least once a week, and it goes well with so many other side dishes or is amazing by itself hot out of the oven.

 I love this tofu alongside veggie curry, with a side salad & baked potato, with risotto… or I just pack it and eat it plain for lunch the next day!
 Its that good!

-Whats great about this Crispy Baked Tofu is that you can marinate it in almost anything you want.
+What’s great about this Crispy Baked Tofu is that you can marinate it in almost anything you want.
 But you will want to have the following in your marinade and coating:

 - A salty element: like tamari, soy sauce, or coconut aminos

 - A sweet element: such as honey, agave syrup, brown sugar, or BBQ sauce (the sugar makes the tofu crisp in the oven)

 - A tangy element: any vinegar will do, mirin